arineng/rdap_bootstrap_server/README.md

 ### Entity Bootstrap File

 The entity bootstrap file is used to redirect queries for entities based on the last component of the entity handle or identifier.
-Some registries, most notably all of the RIRs, append a registry signifier such as `-ARIN`.
+Some registries, most notably all the RIRs, append a registry signifier such as `-ARIN`.
 While entity bootstrapping is not officially part of the IETF specification, this server attempts to issue redirects based on those signifiers if present.
 Here is an example of an entity bootstrap file: